Should I Remove My Mercury Amalgam Fillings? Dangers, Side Effects, & Detoxing After

 The problem is, many of these symptoms just sound like a bad day.
 Tired?
 Irritability?
 Anxiety?
 Sounds like last Tuesday, right?
 The trick is to pay attention to how many of these symptoms, and when you started to notice a difference.
 If it was around your last dental appointment, your symptoms may actually be the effect of mercury poisoning.

 Even with proper removal, it is always better to be safe than sorry.
 This is why preparing for your mercury removal is important.
-The following health tips will help keep you vital and healthy before, during and after your treatment.
+The following health tips will help keep you vital and healthy before, during, and after your treatment.
+For the full guide, see how to detox mercury.

 You want to be sure your body is ready to put your natural detox methods into overdrive.
 Of course, this starts with your diet.